To pass the US citizenship test, you will have to answer 10 of a possible 100 questions. The following question is from the USCIS test.

 What Does the President’s Cabinet Do?

-While the president has the final say in all executive decisions in the United States, members of the Cabinet are still influential.
 For instance, if the president is undecided on whether to veto a controversial law about agriculture, he can always seek the counsel of the Department of Agriculture first.

 This makes the secretary of agriculture a key player even if the president can sign bills or issue executive orders without them.
-The different departments in the president’s Cabinet execute plans collectively agreed upon, or as they are instructed by the president.

 As the president cannot be an expert on all aspects of government, he can lean on his Cabinet secretaries for advice on areas where his knowledge may be limited.

-Cabinet Members Cannot Overrule the President
+Cabinet Members Cannot Overrule the President.

-This was a contentious issue at the time the constitution was being framed, as some argued that such executive authority would leave the United States with a president that was akin to a monarch.
-However, others asserted that it was necessary for expedient decision making in the interests of the nation.
+This was a contentious issue when the constitution was being framed, as some argued that such executive authority would leave the United States with a president akin to a monarch.

-And with a robust system of checks and balances in place, via the legislative and judicial branches, other executives would not need the power to overrule the president.
-Founding Fathers such as Alexander Hamilton, favored a strong single executive.
+And with a robust system of checks and balances in place via the legislative and judicial branches, other executives would not need the power to overrule the president.

 How Are Cabinet Members Selected?

-Most Cabinet members are selected by the president, not elected by anyone else in the federal government.
-Like Supreme Court justices, they must be confirmed by the Senate, but are not truly elected because no one can “run for secretary of defense.”
+Like Supreme Court justices, they must be confirmed by the Senate but are not truly elected because no one can “run for secretary of defense.”

 The vice president is elected, however, as the Electoral College casts separate votes for president and vice president.